codete/sentiment-analysis-for-chatbots/README.md

 ## Prerequisites

 In order to run the project, you have to install Docker and Docker Compose.
-Depending on the platrform you use, the installation process may vary.
+Depending on the platform you use, the installation process may vary.
 Please have a look at the official documentation of Docker Compose: https://docs.docker.com/compose/install/ to do it properly.

 ## Running the notebooks